MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/clistctrl-class.md

 ### <a name="parameters"></a>Parametri

 *iCol*<br/>
-L'indice della colonna da selezionare.
+Indice della colonna da selezionare.

 ### <a name="return-value"></a>Valore restituito